oracle-devrel/oracle-ai-for-sustainable-dev/Osd-Full-Stack-RagChatBot/FullStack-Rag-Chatbot/README.md

 # Integrate OCI Generative AI with LangChain
 This repo contains all the work done to develop demos on the integration between [**LangChain**](https://www.langchain.com/) and Oracle [**OCI GenAI**](https://www.oracle.com/artificial-intelligence/generative-ai/large-language-models/) Service.

-## OCI Generative AI Service is in Limited Availability
+## OCI Generative AI Service is in GENERAL AVAILABILITY
 Consider that OCI Generative AI Service (based on Cohere models) is now (July )

+## Oracle 23ai is in GENERAL AVAILABILITY
+Consider that Oracle 23 ai database is available now

 ## Documentation
 The development of the proposed integration is based on the example, from LangChain, provided [here](https://python.langchain.com/docs/modules/model_io/models/llms/custom_llm)